Higher-order topological corner and bond-localized modes in magnonic insulators: Wilson loop: Discussion on first-order topological invariant

 where $N_y$ is the number of points along $k_y$ in the discretized Brillouin zone, and $j$ denotes the index for the occupied subspace.
-It is evident from the Wannier spectra that $p_x=0$ for both $(J_0<J_1, J_0>J_1)$.
-By following a similar procedure, we obtain $p_y=0$.
+It is evident from Fig.~\ref{fig:Fig2} that the Wannier spectra is symmetric around zero, implying $p_x=0$ for both $(J_0<J_1, J_0>J_1)$.
+By following the similar procedure, we obtain $p_y=0$.
 This analysis implies the absence of any first-order topological phase in the system.